 Looking for a particular object in our Scottish History and Archaeology collections?Search our collections

-Responsible for: Contemporary collecting; twentieth and twenty-first century Scottish collections; Scottish jewellery from 1750 to the present day.
+Responsible for: The Modern and Contemporary History section, Scottish history collections from c.1750 to the present day.

-Research interests: Contemporary collecting and the history of collecting; the relationship between material culture and the Scottish landscape; cultures, identities and industries in the Highlands and Islands; Scottish decorative arts, and the historical development of craft skill.
+Research interests: The relationship between material culture and the Scottish landscape; cultures, identities and industries in the Highlands and Islands; Scottish decorative arts and the historical development of craft skill; colonial histories and legacies.

-Responsible for: Scottish history collections, c.1750 to 1850; the military collections c.1750 to the present; and the bagpiping collections.
+Responsible for: Scottish history collections, c.1750 to c.1850; the military collections, c.1600 to the present; and the bagpiping collections.

 Research interests: Arms and armour; bagpipes and bagpiping traditions; the material culture of faith and migration; Scotland in the age of Enlightenment; museum and collecting histories.